International-Data-Spaces-Association/IDSA-Rulebook/Rulebook_3_0/README.md

 One can become a contributor by joining the Rulebook Working Group as a member of [International Data Spaces Association](https://internationaldataspaces.org/).
 This is possible via contacting the co-chairs listed on [IDSA Website](https://internationaldataspaces.org/make/working-groups/).

 Please also visit our [Code of Conduct](https://github.com/International-Data-Spaces-Association/IDSA-Rulebook/blob/main/CODE_OF_CONDUCT.md) and the [Contibuting information](https://github.com/International-Data-Spaces-Association/IDSA-Rulebook/blob/main/CONTRIBUTING.md).

-## Changelog ##

-We maintain a [Changelog](https://github.com/International-Data-Spaces-Association/IDSA-Rulebook/blob/main/CHANGELOG.md) to keep track of updates to the document.

 ## License ##